Ecwid/ecwid-api-docs/includes/_promo_api.md

 ### 1. Ecwid sends cart data to app request URL

+The request to your app URL can be triggered by a customer in storefront or by an API request to order details calculation [endpoint](#calculate-order-details).

 To apply new discounts for a cart in storefront, Ecwid will send a **POST request** to your endpoint with cart details: items, customer address, merchant app settings, etc.The request will be sent when the customer's cart changes - a new product is added to cart, shipping address is changed, etc. That endpoint must respond to the request with the applied discounts for this order and store configuration.

+In the case of an API request for calculating order details, the products and cart information itself can be different from what the store has.
+For example, some other application can create a custom storefront where it requests order calculation with items that are not present in the store.
+For these cases, your application should also provide correct discount calculations for the amount of cart information available.

 ### 2. Application returns discounts in a specific format